-Recording and reporting of accidents and incidents - adopted February 2023 is kept safely and accessibly;
+Safety and Suitability of Premises, Environment and Equipment Recording and reporting of accidents and incidents - adopted February 2024

 We follow the guidelines of the Reporting Injuries, Diseases and Dangerous Occurrences (RIDDOR) for the reporting of accidents and incidents.
 Child protection matters or behavioural incidents between children are not regarded as incidents and there are separate procedures for this.